 Phase 2 - Initial Approximation and Basis of Risk Significance: Initial approximation of risk significance of the finding and development of the basis for this determination for those findings that filter through the Phase 1 screening process.

-Phase 3 - Finalized Determination and Basis of Risk Significance: efinement of the risk significance estimation results from Phase 2 or perform risk significance analysis outside of this guidance, by an NRC risk analyst.
+Phase 3 - Finalized Determination and Basis of Risk Significance: Refinement of the risk significance estimation results from Phase 2 or performance of risk significance analysis outside of this guidance, by an NRC risk analyst.
 Any departure from the guidance provided in this document for Phase 1 or Phase 2 analysis constitutes a Phase 3 analysis and must be performed by an NRC risk analyst.

-Post-Fire Safe Shutdown Response: The part of a fire scenario that involves the plant response, including operator actions, to fire-induced damage to a specific and pre-determined set of plant components and systems.
-An analysis of the post-fire response scenario typically involves identification of one or more relevant plant accident sequence initiating events, application of plant system modeling event trees and/or fault trees, the assessment of automatic plant responses, the assessment of component and system failure modes and effects (circuit analysis), and the analysis of operator responses and actions, all intended to achieve a safe and stable plant shutdown state, i.e., avoid core damage.
+Post-Fire Safe Shutdown (SSD) Response: The part of a fire scenario that involves the plant response, including operator actions, to fire-induced damage to a specific and pre-determined set of plant components and systems.
+An analysis of the post-fire SSD response scenario typically involves identification of one or more relevant plant accident sequence initiating events, application of plant system modeling event trees and/or fault trees, the assessment of automatic plant responses, the assessment of component and system failure modes and effects (circuit analysis), and the analysis of operator responses and actions, all intended to achieve a safe and stable plant shutdown state, i.e., avoid core damage.

 Qualified Cable: A cable that is certified for use in severe accident environmental conditions per the full suite of performance tests specified in IEEE-383, which includes a flame spread test.
 Cables using thermoset insulation are usually qualified to IEEE-383.
 In general, cables that pass IEEE-383 rating (i.e., IEEE-383 qualified) are thermoset cables.
 (Reference 11)